JustFiesta/BracketCraft/README.md

 Site for creating and tracking course of tournament.
 Made with plain HTML + CSS + JavaScript.

-It is my second web project.
+It is my second web project, made in 3 days.
+It had to be simple.

 <hr>